Manny Oyeleke: Brentford

 Oyeleke signed for League One club Brentford in May 2010 on a two-year scholarship.
 His maiden call-up to the first-team squad came in the last game of the 2010–11 season, when he was an unused substitute during a 4–4 league draw at Huddersfield Town.
 Oyeleke made his Brentford debut in a 1–0 FA Cup second round defeat to Wrexham on 3 December 2011, when he came on at half-time as a substitute for Myles Weston.
 He made his league debut and first start for the club on 31 December, in a 3–3 draw with Milton Keynes Dons at Griffin Park.
 Brentford conceded three goals in the first half and as a result, Oyeleke was substituted at half-time.
 Speaking after the game, manager Uwe Rösler said that it had been a mistake to play Oyeleke, due to the intensity of the battle in midfield.
 He was not called into the first-team squad again during the 2011–12 season.
 Oyeleke signed his first professional contract in April 2012, a two-year deal to be a part of the development squad.
 Oyeleke was an unused substitute on 9 occasions for the first-team during the 2012–13 season and failed to make an appearance, though he made regular appearances for the development squad and furthered his development by gaining experience playing as a right-back.

-On 6 August 2013, Oyeleke made his first competitive appearance for the club in nearly 20 months in a 3–2 extra-time League Cup victory over Dagenham & Redbridge.
+On 6 August 2013, Oyeleke made his first competitive appearance for the club in nearly 20 months in a 3–2 extra time League Cup victory over Dagenham & Redbridge.
 He started the match and played 54 minutes, before being substituted for Farid El Alagui.
-He spent much of the 2013–14 season away on loan and made seven appearances and scored one goal for the development squad.
+He spent much of the 2013–14 season away on loan.
+He made seven appearances and scored one goal for the development squad.

-It was announced on 27 June 2014 that despite being overage, Oyeleke had signed a new one-year deal to remain part of the development squad, after impressing on loan away from Griffin Park during the 2013–14 season.
+It was announced on 27 June 2014 that despite being overage, Oyeleke had signed a new one-year deal to remain part of the development squad after impressing on loan away from Griffin Park during the 2013–14 season.
 Oyeleke made 11 development squad appearances, scoring once, during the 2014–15 season and was released by manager Mark Warburton at the end of the campaign, having made just three first-team appearances for the Bees.